traceybit/fountain-dc-sb/README.md

 # Fountain Diet Coke — Santa Barbara

-A crowd-sourced interactive map of fountain Diet Coke locations in Santa Barbara, Goleta, and Isla Vista.
+A crowd-sourced interactive map of fountain Diet Coke locations in Santa Barbara (interpreted broadly).

 **Live site:** [traceymangin.github.io/fountain-dc-sb](https://traceymangin.github.io/fountain-dc-sb/)

+## A note

+Fountain DC-SB was built with the help of Claude (AI), which has made it possible to finally bring this long-overdue passion project to life.
+The vision, domain knowledge, and any errors are entirely my own.
+Claude helped me close the gap between idea and execution.
+My goal is for this to be the most useful Fountain DC-SB tool available, and I invite the community to collaborate, critique, and improve it.

 ## How it works